topcoder-platform/tc-online-review/docs/assembly/project_admin_and_details/Assembly_Submissions/Team_Aperion/README.txt

      You may login under any other user (though the rights (roles) should be different), only the user should exist in the database.
-User handles (Usernames) are taken from the "user" table (that one for User Project Data Store component), and the password is simply the same the handle, case insensitive.
+User handles (Usernames) are taken from the "user" table (that one for User Project Data Store component), and the password is simply the same as the handle, case insensitive.
 Note, that Username is case sensitive, although.

-Notes about Informix version
+Notes about Informix version  (THIS SECTION HAS BEEN UPDATED)

-  1. JDBC driver from Informix v9.4 has been used during development of the assembly (file ifx-jdbc-9.4.jar), but we included the driver from evaluation version of Informix 10.0 as well (file ifx-jdbc-10.0.jar), so you may need to change build.xml or/and other files to use that file if you need to.
-Or alternatively, you might also need to use even other Informix driver, if you're using some other version of Informix.
+  Although we used Informix v9.4 JDBC driver during the development of Admin part of assembly, we had to switch to the Informix v10.0 one, because of the read-only feature used by one of the componets (the Deliverables Management Persistence one).
+So, from now on, only the driver from evaluation version of Informix 10.0 is included with the submission.
+If you have Informix 9.4 installed on your machine, it should work pretty well with the newer version of the driver (at least it worked for us).

 Notes about building / preparing distributive packages / deploying / testing.